Is a FAX document HIPAA-Secure?

 With FAXes, the situation is very different.

-- Everyone already uses insecure FAX machines
+- Everyone already uses insecure FAX machines that talk over regular phone lines

 - People are familiar with communication of protected health information (PHI) on an as needed basis verbally over the [insecure] phone.